 4. SandstoneSandstone is similar to limestone in composition.
 Angkor Wat, a UNESCO World Heritage Site in Cambodia is fully made up of sandstone.
 The construction process was so successful that building with sandstone began to be regarded as the “Angkor Wat Style”.

 Today, old techniques and tools have seen a drastic change.
 Drilling and blasting have taken over chisels, picks, and hammers.
-The modern quarries use state-of-the-art technology to cut and transport the natural stones.
+Modern quarries use state-of-the-art technology to cut and transport natural stones.
 In fact, the number of workers required has greatly reduced.

 Additionally, modern quarry technologies and practices had a reduced amount of energy required to extract natural stones.